confluentinc/demo-stream-designer/README.md

    source .env
    ```

-   > **Note:**: if you don't source `.env` file you'll be prompted to manually provide the values through command line when running Terraform commands.
+   > **Note:** if you don't source `.env` file you'll be prompted to manually provide the values through command line when running Terraform commands.

 ## Build your cloud infrastructure